 The pilot September – mid-February

 The student had just started a two-year Mandatory Qualification course and had no previous experience of deaf children.
-The local authority agreed to meet our Consultant’s travel and subsistence costs and to undertake a joint review of the pilot.
+The local authority agreed to meet our Education Advisor’s travel and subsistence costs and to undertake a joint review of the pilot.

-Our Consultant provided meetings and scheduled email/telephone support, equivalent to one day each month.
+Our Education Advisor provided meetings and scheduled email/telephone support, equivalent to one day each month.
 The focus of the meetings was planned with the student to address identified training needs and included discussions, hands-on training or shadowed visits to education settings or homes.
 Resources and reading materials were suggested and loaned.
-Support time to totalled eight days (10 working days including the Consultant’s travel time).
+Support time totalled eight days (10 working days including the Education Advisor’s travel time).

 Programme of support

-Our Consultant and the student each drafted a list of areas to be covered.
-Our Consultant put hers in order of priority to ensure that the student progressively gained confidence in her research and practice.
+Our Education Advisor and the student each drafted a list of areas to be covered.
+Our Education Advisor put hers in order of priority to ensure that the student progressively gained confidence in her research and practice.
 The student identified immediate concerns (some emanating from the course), understanding the bigger picture of hearing impairment service delivery and building key specialist skills.
 The topics included:

 - Understanding an audiogram and levels of deafness